Your browser version is outdated. We recommend that you update your browser to the latest version.

 16021 Gale Avenue, City of Industry - La Puente, CA

 The John Rowland Mansion was built in 1855 by Alta California settler John Rowland I. In 1973, it was added to the National Register of Historic Places by the National Park Service - United States Department of the Interior for its architectural and cultural significance.
-The mansion was built with original Mullally bricks in the Greek Revival Style on what was a 48,790 acre rancho.
+The mansion was built with original Mullally bricks in the Greek Revival Style on what was a 48,790 acre rancho formerly inhabited by the Kizh nation.
 Embodying California’s early history, the Rowland Mansion speaks of Western pioneer tales and is home to 19th and 20th century artifacts.

 Currently gridlocked by commercial warehouses and removed from street view, the regional presence of the landmark has nearly vanished.
 Programming ceased during the Covid-19 lockdowns, but Amy Rowland, a sixth generation descendent of John Rowland II and the president of LPVHS, has advanced a restoration process with her board over the past six years.
 Having fond childhood memories of the property, she envisions the home returning to its role as a central gathering place for the San Gabriel Valley community.